Updated Jan 29, 2026

 You'll need to follow these three steps when publishing to the app stores:

-1. Upload Head-Turning Screenshots: It goes without saying, but you should include professional-looking screenshots showing your delivery app’s top features to get more downloads.
+3. Upload Head-Turning Screenshots: Include professional-looking screenshots showing your delivery app's top features to get more downloads.
 Poor-quality screenshots will reflect poorly on your professional reputation.

 How to publish to the Apple App Store